arturonline/docs/Web/Javascript/Collections/Arrays.md

 # Arrays

-An array is an ordered set of values that you refer to with a name and an index.
-Array objects grow and shrink dynamically and can have any JavaScript value.
+In Javascript Array is:

+- Grow and shrink dynamically
+- Can store different data types.
+- Arrays are passed by reference.

 ## Creating an Array